kinetsystems/frappe_dart/README.md

 🚧 **Note:** This project is currently under construction and is not production-ready.
 Expect significant changes as the project evolves.

-## What's New

-- **Web Support**: Now fully supports web applications, allowing integration with Frappe from browsers.

 ## Installation

 To get started with the `frappe_dart` package, add it to your project's `pubspec.yaml` dependencies: